Please make sure you have read the guidance below before entering home learning.

 example jbloggs2 = email@example.com

 Once in, go to the top right hand corner and click install office.
 Follow the on screen instructions.

 To access Word and PowerPoint on a tablet, download them from the App store and use your login details to sign in.
 You will then be able to edit and save any work to your OneDrive.
 You can also download Microsoft Teams and OneDrive apps as well.
 These will be especially useful for year 10 BTEC pupils.

 When you click on a file it will open as a read only file.
-You will need to either select edit file or open in app (blue button) to make changes to the document.
+You will need to either select edit file or open in app (blue buttonin Word and option in grey bar on PP) to make changes to the document.
 It is then advisable to click FILE then SAVE AS, to save it to your home computer.
 You may also get the option to save to your very own OneDrive online storage.
 To do this double click on OneDrive then click save.
 Saving your work at the very start will prevent you from losing your work altogether.

 Alternatively right click on any file and select download.
 This will automatically download to your computers download folder.

 To access your OneDrive account login at the bottom of this page and select OneDrive.

 Once you have read the above information click on the link below.

 If you have an issue with logging in please contact firstname.lastname@example.org.
 For issues relating to work please contact the individual departments.